ag-grid/ag-mcp/README.md

 ## Resources (Docs, API & Example Search)

-The core feature of the AG MCP Server is an LLM optimized search tool which will provide documentation, examples, API definitions and references.
+The core feature of the AG MCP Server is an LLM optimized search tool which will provide documentation, examples, and API definitions/interfaces.
 The content is provided in a condensed markdown so as to minimise the amount of context used, and not overwhelm the LLM.

 There are currently three sets of resources available: